 - Over-the-counter (OTC) drugs

-Illicit and prescription drug misuse remains high, with more than 27.1 million people admitting to substance abuse.
-That exacts a steep toll, too, costing the nation more than $400 billion each year in crime, health care, and lost productivity.
+Illicit and prescription drug misuse remain high, with more than 27.1 million people admitting to substance use disorder.
+This exacts a steep toll, too, costing the nation more than $400 billion each year in crime, health care, and lost productivity.

 Most Abused Drug in the U.S.